ponylang/pony-patterns/async/actorpromise.md

 ```
 In our sample problem, the system might be holding onto hundreds of instances of the `AccountAggregate` actor, each with its own balance.
 What if we want to make a quick tour through all of these actors and ask them for their balances for display on a dashboard of some kind?
 We can't access the individual fields of the actor.

-We can't write a method like this that returns the internal state:
+We can try to write a method like this that returns the internal state:
 ```pony
     fun balance(): U64 =>
       _balance
 ```
-This compiles, so we think we might be onto something.
+This compiles, so we think we might be onto something!
 Then, we attempt to invoke this method:
 ```pony
 let bal = savings.balance()
 ```